 Associate Lecturer, Admitted to Practice, IRS

 James H. Chapman is an IRS Special Enrolled Agent.
 He is listed by the National Association of Enrolled Agents (NAEA) as a National Tax Practice Institute Graduate Fellow.
 Mr. Chapman is President of Advanced Tax Solutions Inc. in Winchester, VA and is certified in pretrial tax litigation support.
 He holds both the M.A. and M.P.A. from Webster College and he is the architect of the Pretrial Tax Litigation Program.
-Mr. Chapman lectures in federal tax matters and audit representation practices and procedure.
+Mr. Chapman is a visiting lecturer in federal tax matters and audit representation practices and procedure.
 He is a seasoned Enrolled Agent.
 He serves as lecturer in federal tax with various continuing education programs available to tax professionals.
 His expertise lies in audit representation, and negotiating and reducing return preparer penalties cited by the IRS.
 He is a retired Major of the US Army Corps of Engineers.
-Mr. Chapman was formerly registered with the Commodity Futures Trading Commission (CFTC) as a private commodity pool operator and he is a lay member of the Teaching Faculty of the Joint Certification for CPAs and Enrolled Agents in Federal Tax and U.S. Tax Court Non-attorney Practice at the Tax Law Institute and University of Alabama School of Law Graduate Tax Program.
+Mr. Chapman was formerly registered with the Commodity Futures Trading Commission (CFTC) as a private commodity pool operato.
+He was a lay member of the Teaching Faculty of the Joint Certification for CPAs and Enrolled Agents in Federal Tax and U.S. Tax Court Non-attorney Practice at the Tax Law Institute and University of Alabama School of Law Graduate Tax Program.
 Mr. Chapman participated at the 2015 U.S. Tax Court Judicial Conference as an invited guest of the Teaching Partnership between the Tax Law Institute and University of Alabama School of Law at the U.S. Tax Court Judicial Conference held at Duke University School of Law.

-Admitted U.S. Tax Court Representatives
+Graduates and Admitted U.S. Tax Court Representatives

 Charles J. Read, CPA, USTCP